 General Practice across the country has been struggling for years.
 However it has now reached a critical situation with less money, less doctors and less staff to meet the growing needs of the Scottish population.
 So how did we get here?

 In 2017, the Scottish Government recognised this and promised to introduce a new contract, starting in 2018 and to be fully implemented within 3 years.
-At the time, the then Health Secretary Shona Robison MSP (now Deputy First Minister) said “We equally recognised the fundamental challenges faced by general practice, not least growing workload and increasing risk”.
+At the time, the then Health Secretary Shona Robison MSP (and former Deputy First Minister) said “We equally recognised the fundamental challenges faced by general practice, not least growing workload and increasing risk”.

 Unfortunately, for the first time in the history of the NHS, large parts of this contract have not been implemented.
 Even worse, when Health Boards haven’t been able to spend the money that they were given to employ additional pharmacists and other professionals to support General Practice, the money has had to be returned to Scottish Government rather than being able to be spent supporting your local practice.